katiepestotnik/lesson/sections/part3.md

 ## Arrays

-<p>An array is an ordered collection of data combined into one variable.</p>
+An array is an ordered collection of data combined into one variable.<br>
-<p>Each item in the list is assigned an index value which is how elements are accessed and updated.</p>
+Each item in the list is assigned an index value which is how elements are accessed and updated.

 ```js
 const fruits = ['banana', 'orange', 'apple']
 ```
-<p>In the above fruits array, banana is at index 0, orange is at index 1, and apple is at index 2.</p>
+In the above fruits array, banana is at index 0, orange is at index 1, and apple is at index 2.<br>
 :bulb: Just remember to always start at ZERO!<br>
-:mag_right: Review the syntax<br> Square brackets define an array and you separate each element in the array with commas.
+:mag_right: Review the syntax<br>
+Square brackets `[]` define an array, and you separate each element in the array with commas `,`.

 ### Accessing Array Values
-<p>Access elements in an array using the index value in square brackets.</p>
+Access elements in an array using the index value in square brackets.

 ```js
 const fruits = ['banana', 'orange', 'apple']